 By Michael Hermann | Oct 2, 2013

-Many years ago we began seeing our IDE stages starting earlier and earlier in the overall product development process.
+Many years ago we began seeing our Initial Design Engagement (IDE) stages starting earlier and earlier in the overall product development process.
 Customers often did not have the product architecture and technology fundamentals selected when they started working with us, so we started getting involved in that phase of the design.
 Eventually we choose to distinguish that initial phase as a separate process.

 The concept of Phase 0 is that before you start designing the actual product, you have product design fundamentals to deal with.